avr2002/quiz-master-mad2/quiz-api/README.md

 ## Setup

+1. `cd quiz-api`
-1. Create a `.env` file based on `.env.example`
+2. Create a `.env` file based on `.env.example`
-2. Create a virtual environment and install the dependencies
+3. Create a virtual environment and install the dependencies

     ```bash
     uv venv